Wirt4/mmix-simulator/docs/service_architecture.md

 - Enforcing an interface contract by abstract class is clunky

 ## Alternatives
-1. Encapsulated responsibility by function instead of classes, feed something like `binary <- commandLineExecute("mmix", program, ".mms")` and `output <- commandLineExecute("mmixsimulator", binary, ".mmo)`
+1. pass bare strings to cover the missing parts `binary <- commandLineExecute("mmix", program, ".mms")` and `output <- commandLineExecute("mmixsimulator", binary, ".mmo)`
   Why it won't work
+   -  the parameters will keep on growing... the simulator's config (extensive flags) aren't in there
-   - too much information exposed: calling function needs to know the file extension to read from and the executable to call
+   -  too much exposed information
-   - stretches duck typing a bit much, two different output types, two different input types Why this way is better
+  Why this way is better
-   - An inheritance scheme differentiates the call types without exposing their guts, an assembler's an assembler, a simuluator's a simulator
-   - The heiarchy from an abstract class enforces an interface by convention
-   - We limit the type return variability to one: shellEnviornment.execute()
+   - Better information hiding
+   - Trading off more methods for fewer parameters
 2. One simple endpoint `/run' do it all in one controller and return the generated output.
 Fewer files Why it won't work
      - A large file size will make error tracing hard since there's so many different ways to throw.
   Why this way is better
-     - An anticipated use case is to run the simulator twice: once for a standard output run and once with all the trace options the caller configured, Composing two different command objects makes developer intent much clearer from the calling structure
+     - An anticipated use case is to run the simulator twice: once for a standard output run and once with all the trace options the caller configured, composition makes developer intent much clearer from the calling structure
 3. Command Pattern: all inheritance AbstractShell <|-- SimulatorShell, AbstractShell <|-- AssemblerShell, AbstractCommand <|--SimulatorCommand, AbstractCommand <|-- Assembler Command.
 Fewer classes.
   Why it won't work
-    It's simple here, but inheritance can quickly get abused, especially in a duck typed way Why this way is better
+    It's simple here, but inheritance can quickly get abused, especially in a duck typed way.
+  Why this way is better
-   Only use parent classes to define an interface
+   Only uses a parent classe to define an interface, and at this point it's more for self-documenting code than anything else.

 ##  Diagram
 ```mermaid